 - Add input from experts, as in contributor quotes

 As long as it includes the keywords that you still want a better ranking for and you’re not just randomly adding stuff, think about how the extra keywords can bring more value to the reader.

 The result is that your articles will get pushed up much faster, as Google has hinted at what it sees the value of this article to be around, and you now satisfy Google’s algorithms more, so they reward you by pushing you up.

 One of the easiest ways to find more content is by searching for the keywords your article already ranks for.
 When you do, you can find some natural ideas for additional sub-sections for your content by looking at Google’s own “people also ask” feature:

 These questions are the keywords or phrases that Google clearly seems to think are relevant to your query.
-And most of the times there are some good questions in there that you can use to thicken your existing content, make it more in-depth.
+And most of the time there are some good questions in there that you can use to thicken your existing content, and make it more in-depth.
 Just remember though, that these questions are formed by the Google robot so sometimes they might be worded a bit strange.
 Don’t just copy and paste these additional questions, but rephrase them the best way you can for your audience.

 Add an editors note for transparency

 Especially when creating evergreen content that does not include a publication date, it is always interesting for the reader to know how up-to-date the information is.

 Adding a little editor’s note at the top or bottom of your post can be of great help here.
 It also helps in transparency if you do include a date on your post. (it might look weird if the publication date is newer than the comments below the post).

 Update the meta-description on your post